At a Glance

 ✨Prepare for Scenario-Based Questions

-Expect scenario-based questions that assess your problem-solving abilities in real-world immigration situations.
-Prepare by thinking through various challenges you might face in the role and how you would address them, especially in relation to M&A and corporate structures.
+Expect to face scenario-based questions that assess your problem-solving abilities in real-world situations.
+Think about potential immigration challenges a client might face and how you would approach them, showcasing your strategic thinking and legal expertise.